philliphenslee/coreos-ec2-cloudformation/README.md

 **AWS CloudFormation template for running CoreOS etcd clusters on EC2.**

 ### Overview
-CoreOS provides excellent documentation, and you can get up and running quickly with the stack available on the CoreOS site.
-In a quest to use DNS for service discovery, and have the ability to scale my worker/minion nodes independently, I created a CloudFormation template.
-The template creates a three node service cluster, and creates an auto scale group for the worker instances.
+[CoreOS](https://coreos.com) provides excellent documentation, and you can get up and running quickly with the stack available on the CoreOS site.
+In a quest to use DNS for service discovery, and have the ability to scale my worker/minion nodes independently.

 The template automates the process of creating the DNS SRV records and A records.
 Then creates a security group for the cluster, launches three instances to form the service cluster.
 Finally creating the Auto Scaling group to create the worker instances.